-You can take the girl out of the jungle, but you can't take the girl out of the jungle — that's how it goes, right?
+You can take the girl out of the jungle, but you can't take the girl out of the jungle — that's how the saying goes, right?

-1. First off, YES, you called it primary school because Papua New Guinea is Commonwealth, but when you say "primary school" in front of your American (or other home country) friends now, they make fun of you.
+1. First off, YES, you called it primary school because Papua New Guinea is part of the Commonwealth, but when you say "primary school" in front of your American (or other home country) friends, they tease you.

 2. You know the PNG national anthem better than your home country's because you sang it every week in primary school before chapel.
 In fact, you probably know the Australian, Canadian, British and German national anthems better than your own, too.

 3. Monday Chapel was a chance for you and your class to whet your dramatic chops when it was your turn to lead.